Labour reaffirms UK commitment to DRS

 The UK’s go-live date for DRS was confirmed for October 2027 earlier this year after doubts about the initial date – October 2025 – cropped up in the industry.

-This reaffirmation for DRS from the Labour government has been welcomed from industry members, with The Food and Drink Federation (FDF) praising the renewed pledge from Westminster.
+This reaffirmation for DRS from the Labour Government has been welcomed by industry members, with The Food and Drink Federation (FDF) praising the renewed pledge from Westminster.

 Jim Bligh, director of corporate affairs and packaging at FDF, said: “It’s good to see the Government committing to putting a deposit return scheme in place as part of plans for a circular economy.